atmin/jtmpl/README.md

 * `jtmpl('template or "#element-id"', model)`&mdash;compiles template string (or #element-id innerHTML) using `model`

 * `jtmpl('#target-id' or domElement, 'template contents or "#template-id"', model)`&mdash;compiles a template using `model`, injects it into target and binds it to `model`.
-Template contents can be already prerendered by server to save the client some processing and help for SEO
+	* template contents can be already prerendered by server to save the client some processing and help for SEO

-* `jtmpl(null, 'template or "#element-id"', model)`&mdash;when target is `null`, return `DocumentFragment` instead of injecting it.
-Used internally to manage sections.

-* if jtmpl script is loaded in browser context and an element with id=`jtmpl` and `data-model` attribute is found, then:
-	1. Element's contents is rendered using `data-model`
-	2. If element is a script tag (type="text/html", good way to put template contents in an HTML file), then it is replaced with a div.
-Otherwise, the tag stays intact.
+	* if target is a script tag (of type="text/html" or similar), then it is replaced with a div.